 Title: Florida Field Organizer

-Location: Anywhere in Florida, with expectation of traveling throughout the state.
+Location: Florida, with expectation of traveling.
 This position is remote from the main office, which is located in Seattle, WA.

-Details: This is a part time position of 15-20 hours a week.
-This position is funded for a year and may be extended should funding support it.
+Details: This is a part time position of approximately 15 hours a week.
+This position is funded for one year, with the possibility of extension.

 Background: Our Climate is a grassroots organization dedicated to empowering the generations most affected by climate change to advocate for strong and equitable climate policy.
 We believe putting a price on carbon is a critical policy tool to mitigate greenhouse gas emissions, and we are educating and organizing young advocates across the country in support of the policy.
 Our Climate co-leads the national Put A Price On It campaign, with the National Geographic series Years of Living Dangerously.

 Our Climate has already begun to cultivate a network of student leaders in Florida, with representation from Tallahassee, Orlando, Tampa, St. Petersburg, and Miami.
-We have found that Florida students are eager to step into leadership roles and take advantage of opportunities to meaningfully advance carbon pricing efforts, in partnership with local and state organizations.
-Our Climate has a strategic relationship with Citizens’ Climate Education, which has 20 volunteer-led chapters across the state advocating for carbon pricing, and they are eager to enhance their impact by having more young voices at the table; we are also committed to cultivating relationships with other aligned organizations in the region to create a coordinated effort.
+We have found that Florida students are eager to step into leadership roles and take advantage of opportunities to meaningfully advance carbon pricing and other climate policy efforts, in partnership with local and state organizations.
+Our Climate is committed to deepening relationships with aligned organizations in the region to advance shared goals .

-Overview of position: The purpose and goals of the Florida Field Organizer is to mobilize and empower student leaders across Florida in support of equitable and science-based climate policy, specifically federal carbon pricing policy.
+Overview of position: The purpose and goals of the Florida Field Organizer is to mobilize and empower student leaders to build support for equitable and science-based climate policy, specifically federal carbon pricing policy.

 - Conduct outreach to university and college campuses in target districts across the state, building relationships via phone, email, and on-site visits;